 The Outlier Method

-At Primer, we have a simple, four-step approach for our creative tests that allows us to launch dozens or even hundreds of high-quality ads per month:
+At Primer, we have a simple, four-step approach for our creative tests that allows us to launch dozens or even hundreds of high-quality social media ads per month:

 - LAUNCH: Ideate and launch “big idea” ads based on key questions buyers have.
 (Get our step by step guide on ad testing here.)

-- WIN: Pause underperforming ads and determine the ads that beat the account average and become top performers — the “wins” — we call these the Outliers.
+- PAUSE: Pause underperforming ads and determine the ads that beat the account average and become top performers — the “wins” — we call these the Outliers.

 - SCALE: Scale the budget for the “wins” and make creative iterations on them for your next test.